bitcoinorghk/bitcoinhk.github.io/_posts/2020-12-11-new-chatrooms.md

 _Attention: Our volunteers will never send you a direct message.
 Please do not engage with DMs and be wary of scams.
 Never send Bitcoin to others in this group and never share your wallet seed phrase or password with anyone._

+Why Telegram?
+Telegram is a widely used, slick and scalable platform.
+There are countless ways to handle permissions and moderate content.
+It allows us to delegate multiple roles among guests, bots, moderators and administrators and we are confident it can sustain the group even if were to become very large or noisy.

 ### Bitcoin P2P trade chat

 Owing to Bitcoin's peer-to-peer nature, our members have always been eager to buy and sell Bitcoin directly from each other, as opposed to [visiting an ATM or using an exchange.](/buy-bitcoin-in-hong-kong/) To better serve these trades, we have set up an invite-only trade room on the Keybase platform.